vrostar/Pitch-Perfect-Vocal-Training/README.md

 I've made use of the Pitch Detection code from Unity's [NativeAudioPlugins](https://github.com/Unity-Technologies/NativeAudioPlugins)

-The functionality I've added is described in the Pith Detection script file but I'll summarise:
+The functionality I've added is described in the Pitch Detection script file but I'll summarise:
 + Added point detection for hitting correct notes by making use of Signal Triggers on the TimeLine
 + Added detailed Stat Screen to give users feedback and insight into their vocal training